Graph-COM/SPE/README.md

 ### Dataset

 Download all required datasets from [here](https://drive.google.com/drive/folders/17nVALCgTz0LV8pVuoM0xQnRqwRH3Bz7a?usp=drive_link).
 The downloaded 'data' directory should be placed in the root direcotry.
+For example, './data/drugood', etc.

 ### Reproduce experiments